-If Intel Breaks $45 Then All Hell Breaks Loose (NASDAQ:INTC)
+Summary

 Source: mad-dividends.com

-If you invest $10,000 in a stock which yields 2% and reinvest dividends every year at that same yield, and the dividend grows 6% each year, then in 10 years you could expect $419 in dividends in 10 years. $66 would come from having reinvested dividends.
+If you invest $10,000 in a stock which yields 2% and reinvest dividends every year at that same yield, and the dividend grows 6% each year, then in 10 years you could expect $419 in dividends. $66 would come from having reinvested dividends.

 Low yield + relatively low dividend growth = bad income growth.

-As a rule of thumb we consider 8% in 10 years including income from reinvestments to be a good investment opportunity, and 10% to be a fantastic one.
+As a rule of thumb, we consider 8% in 10 years including income from reinvestments to be a good investment opportunity, and 10% to be a fantastic one.

-Every time I write about Intel, I call out management for not redistributing more free cashflow in the form of dividends.
+Every time I write about Intel, I call out management for not redistributing more free cash flow in the form of dividends.

-In the past 5 years, free cashflow has more than doubled, yet the dividend has merely increased 30%.
+In the past 5 years, free cash flow has more than doubled, yet the dividend has merely increased 30%.

 Source: mad-dividends.com (Payout ratios)